Hebbian theory: Limitations

-Despite the common use of Hebbian models for long-term potentiation, Hebb's principle does not cover all forms of synaptic long-term plasticity.
-Hebb did not postulate any rules for inhibitory synapses, nor did he make predictions for anti-causal spike sequences (presynaptic neuron fires after the postsynaptic neuron).
+Despite the common use of Hebbian models for long-term potentiation, Hebbian theory does not cover all forms of long-term synaptic plasticity.
+Hebb did not propose any rules for inhibitory synapses or predictions for anti-causal spike sequences (where the presynaptic neuron fires after the postsynaptic neuron).
 Synaptic modification may not simply occur only between activated neurons A and B, but at neighboring synapses as well.
-All forms of heterosynaptic and homeostatic plasticity are therefore considered non-Hebbian.
-An example is retrograde signaling to presynaptic terminals.
-The compound most commonly identified as fulfilling this retrograde transmitter role is nitric oxide, which, due to its high solubility and diffusivity, often exerts effects on nearby neurons.
+Therefore, all forms of heterosynaptic plasticity and homeostatic plasticity are considered non-Hebbian.
+One example is retrograde signaling to presynaptic terminals.
+The compound most frequently recognized as a retrograde transmitter is nitric oxide, which, due to its high solubility and diffusivity, often exerts effects on nearby neurons.
 This type of diffuse synaptic modification, known as volume learning, is not included in the traditional Hebbian model.